Dev-Laskowski/Apex-JSON-Engine/README.md

 - **Usage:** Strictly private, non-professional use on local personal machines.
 - **Goal:**  Fastest possible parsing for trusted data.
 - **Cost:**  100% FREE (Personal Use Only).

+#### Apex: Community Protection

+Even in our 100% free Community Edition (Apex2C), infrastructure safety is not an afterthought.
+While we leave object counts open for maximum flexibility, the engine comes with hardcoded edge-case protection out-of-the-box to prevent malicious payloads from locking up your CPU and memory:

+- **Max String Length:** Capped at 20 MB (Prevents massive string buffer allocation).
+- **Max Digit Count:** Capped at 50 digits (Neutralizes CPU/RAM exhaustion from massive BigDecimals).
+- **Infinite Structure Defense:** While there is no hard object limit, both deep nesting and memory exhaustion are safely intercepted at the framework level.
+The engine gracefully aborts before your JVM crashes.

+*Note: For granular, per-call configuration over all safety envelopes and access to the pre-parse Sentinel Shield firewall, please refer to the Professional or Enterprise editions.*

 ### 2. Apex M (The Efficiency Master)